Stan Hinton

 In Parsons Government Services, Inc., the ASBCA held that the proper interpretation of FAR § 31.205-36(b)(2) concerning the allowability of rental costs incurred by a contractor following the sale and leaseback of a depreciable asset (in this case a building) involves resort to FAR § 31.205-16(d) which caps the recognized gain at the difference between the acquisition cost of the asset and the undepreciated balance at the time of the sale and leaseback "to ensure that the recovery of costs [is] limited to those that would be allowable had the contractor retained title (i.e., the costs of ownership) and neither the government nor the contractor would be worse off because of a sale and leaseback than they would have been had title been retained."

 In D-STAR Eng'g, Corp., which involved a T for C of a CPFF R&D contract to build a fuel-to-power generation system for an unmanned vehicle, the ASBCA held that the DCMA: (i) had provided specific support for its finding that certain contractor-incurred costs after a partial stop work order were not reasonable, and the contractor had failed to rebut that evidence with anything more than generalizations; (ii) had correctly found that certain material costs included in the contractor's engineering overhead pool were unallowable because the contractor had been compensated for them as direct costs on a prior contract; (iii) had established that the contractor had improperly included certain long-range planning costs in its G&A expenses to calculate its G&A rate for one calendar year because the costs were (a) unsupported or (b) included burden on top of G&A expenses; (iv) had properly documented its reasons for determining that some of the contractor's proposed termination settlement expenses were unreasonable, and the contractor had failed to provide evidence in opposition; and (v) had properly determined that the contractor's claim for various settlement expenses should be reduced by the amount already credited by the Government in its debt demand claim and by the costs of preparing the contractor's certified CDA claim.
 The Board also held that there was no evidence to support the contractor's claim of a verbal contract for clean-up work.
 Finally, the Board that the Government had improperly calculated the fee due to the contractor on the terminated contract by misinterpreting the phrase "the percentage of completion of work contemplated under the contract" in FAR § 52.249-6(h)(4)(i).
+Subsequently, the Board denied the contractor's motion for reconsideration.

 Quantum